jhusain/es6generatorproposal/README.md

 This problem can be resolved by adding a return semantic to the generator.
 Today generator functions give consumers the ability to insert a throw statement at the current yield point by invoking the throw method on the generator.
 A return method should be added to generator which has similar semantics.
 Invoking return() should cause the generator function to behave as a though a return statement was added at the current yield point within the generator.
 This will ensure that finally blocks get run, giving the asynchronous generator the opportunity to free scarce resources.
 To guarantee the termination of the generator function on return(), yield statements will be prohibited within finally blocks.

-The addition of the return method to the iterator will allow useful methods like takeWhile to be written.
+The addition of the return method to the iterator will allow commonly used methods like takeWhile to be written.

 (Example)

 Methods like takeWhile allow developers to conditionally consume sequences without having to build state machines.

 However as you can see from the example above, takeUntil cannot be chained with other combinators left-to-right because iterators do not have a shared prototype.
 Instead it is necessary to compose functions right to left.
 Thanks to frameworks like jQuery, JavaScript developers have grown accustomed to building expressions via method chaining.
-Dave Herman recently coined a name for this pattern: _the pipeline adapter pattern_.
+Dave Herman recently minted a name for this pattern: _the pipeline adapter pattern_.

 How can we enable developers to build complex stream processors using the pipeline pattern?